sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 ### Getters and Setters

-First let's add a function to set the string a given name resolves to.
+Now it is time to add methods to interract with the store via the keeper.
+First, add a function to set the string a given name resolves to.

 ```go
 // SetName - sets the value string that a name resolves to